Test Grade Calculator

 Can this test score calculator work for class score calculations?

-For a single test within a class, yes — enter that test’s questions and correct answers.
-For calculating an overall class grade across multiple assignments and tests, use the college class grade calculator which handles weighted scoring across multiple assessments.
+For a single test within a class, yes.
+Enter that test’s questions and correct answers.
+For calculating your overall class grade across multiple assignments and tests, the Syllabus Grade Calculator handles weighted scoring across every assessment category.
+Teachers grading multiple students should use the Class Grader, which is built for batch scoring an entire class at once.

 What do letter grades mean in percentage terms?